 LLCs have great freedom in how they distribute profit to their owners.
 You don’t have to distribute profit equally, nor do you have to distribute it according to the ownership share of each member.
 For example, if three members own an LLC equally, they can still agree that one party should receive a higher percentage of the profit if, for instance, that person invested more during the initial formation of the business.

 There are also drawbacks to setting up an LLC.
 Disadvantages of an LLC include the following:

-- Self-Employment Tax – Unlike an S-Corp, if income is split between LLC members and the business, all income may be liable for payroll or self-employment taxes.
+When the LLC has not made an s-corporation election for tax treatment purposes, if income is split between LLC members and the business, all income may be liable for payroll or self-employment taxes.
 LLC taxes may be higher than corporation taxes if individual members are paying out-of-pocket for federal items such as Medicare and Social Security.

 Some states may not allow certain professions, such as doctors or dentists, to operate using an LLC.